 What sorts of things do not constitute a writing sample?
 A business plan/proposal/project, technical report, exhibit description, an educational curriculum, poetry.

 All applicants who for some reason have problems getting letters of recommendation from former professors or do not have an adequate writing sample should consider the option of registering for one or two courses as a non-degree student at UC Denver; these courses will later count towards your degree if you are accepted into the program.
 By consent of the director, you may use up to 12 credits taken as a non-degree student towards your degree.
 All courses must be graduate level.
-We recommend that you sign up either for Elements of Social Thought or Philosophical Problems in Social Sciences (two of the three mandatory courses for students in the MSS Program, or Methods and Texts in the Humanities (one of three required course in the MH Program).
+We recommend that you sign up either for Foundations and Theories in Interdisciplinary Social Science or Methods and Practices in Interdisciplinary Social Science (two of the three mandatory courses for students in the MSS Program), or Methods and Practices in Graduate Interdisciplinary Humanities (one of three required course in the MH Program).
 These courses are recommended regardless of the Program to which you are applying.